 Ultimately, the more customers you activate and retain, the longer you will receive monthly subscription payments from each of them.

-Elements of great user onboarding experiences
+What are the elements of great user onboarding experiences?

 This is where primary onboarding begins: the point where the user first creates an account on your app and logs in for the first time.